Price discrimination

 Some prices under price discrimination may be lower than the price charged by a single-price monopolist.
 Price discrimination can be utilized by a monopolist to recapture some deadweight loss.
 This pricing strategy enables sellers to capture additional consumer surplus and maximize their profits while offering some consumers lower prices.

 Price discrimination can take many forms and is common in many industries, such as travel, education, telecommunications, and healthcare.

 Terminology

 Price discrimination is also referred to as differential pricing, equity pricing, preferential pricing, segmented pricing, dual pricing, and tiered pricing.

 "Price fences" are the criteria which segment customers into groups to which differentiated prices can be charged.

 Legality

 Many forms of price discrimination are legal, but in some cases charging consumers different prices for the same goods is illegal.
 For example, in the United States, the Robinson–Patman Act makes price discrimination illegal in certain anti-competitive interstate sales of commodities.

 Types

-Within the broader domain of price differentiation, a common classification dating to the 1920s, is:
+Within the broader domain of price differentiation, a common classification dating to the 1920s is the following.